 — Children may be taken with you!

-— Mobile net is excellent, there is no wi-fi;
+— Mobile net is excellent, we have wi-fi in a house;

 — Your home slippers must be taken;